 - ⛔ Bad Sectors – Both SD cards or USB sticks have a limited life.
 While modern storage media are designed to be very rugged, sooner or later they reach the end of their lifecycle and cannot store data anymore.

 As that happens, sectors on the disk start going ‘bad’.
 Sectors are the logical units of storage in any kind of memory device.
-A typical partition spans over multiple sectors, divvying up its files across them.
+A typical partition spans multiple sectors, divvying up its files across them.

 Contrary to what you might expect, recovering a deleted partition is not that difficult.
 Unlike deleted files, a lost partition usually stems from issues in the file system itself.
 This means that your data is usually intact.